IDOR Lab Report

 - Set

-.
+HTTP Historytab and inspect the response to the requestGET/rest/basket/7.
 The resource in the body of the response is represented in JSON:{ "status":"success", "data":{ "id":7, "coupon":null, "UserId":24, "createdAt":"2025-09-10T14:37:23.218Z", "updatedAt":"2025-09-10T14:37:23.218Z", "Products":[ { "id":6, "name":"Banana Juice (1000ml)", "description":"Monkeys love it the most.", "price":1.99, "deluxePrice":1.99, "image":"banana_juice.jpg", "createdAt":"2025-09-10T14:05:01.949Z", "updatedAt":"2025-09-10T14:05:01.949Z", "deletedAt":null, "BasketItem":{ "ProductId":6, "BasketId":7, "id":10, "quantity":1, "createdAt":"2025-09-10T14:37:57.462Z", "updatedAt":"2025-09-10T14:37:57.462Z" } } ] } }

 Observations: